softwaresaved/NGCMGSoton-2015-06-21/template/index.md

 ## Other Resources

 (Not mandatory, perhaps we finish these off for future reference.
-The first is a set of slides written in markdown and converted into HTML, just like this page.
-See motivation.md)
+Each of these are also written in markdown and converted into HTML, just like this page.
+The first one uses the 'slides' layout to generate presentable slides - see motivation.md)

 *   [Motivation](motivation.html)
 *   [Reference](reference.html)